17.2.4 Probability Plot and Q-Q Plot

 2. Open the probability/Q-Q plot dialog:

-For a probability plot: In Origin's main menu, click Plot, then point to Probability, and then click Probability Plot.
+For a probability plot: In Origin's main menu, click Plot > Statistical: Probability Plot....
 Alternatively, you can click the Probability Plot button Button Probability Plot.png on the 2D Graphs toolbar.

-3. In the plot_prob X-Function dialog, specify the distribution and method.
+3. In the plot_prob X-Function dialog, select the grouping column(s), set arrangement of groups and variables, specify the distribution and method.

 4. Click OK to create a probability plot or a Q-Q plot.